-April - June 2007 Update: TxDOT initiated the work effort based on consent from FHWA on the operation scope to proceed.
-TxDOT has an ongoing construction project to build this project in preparation for the upcoming VPP specific activities.
+July - September 2007 Update: TxDOT continued on the initiated work effort based on consent from FHWA on the operation scope to proceed.
+TxDOT has an ongoing construction project to build/extend this operating project in preparation for the upcoming VPP specific activities.
 To find out additional information about this project, go to: (www.keepitmovingdallas.com)